xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 Based on the basic construction of cell-complex, I plan to:
 - Generalize the relation between 2-dimensional cell-complex
   and the presentation theory of groupoid to higher dimension.
-- Provide more tools to help people study cell-complexes and algebraic topology.
+- Provide more online interactive tools to help people study cell-complexes and algebraic topology,
+  - The library is developed for javascript with this aim in mind.

 ------